openttdcoop/ai-aroai/readme.txt

-V1.1.0.1
+V1.1.1

 AroAI - Lord Aro's feeble attempt at making an AI.
 Currently buses only.

-NOTE: This AI uses the 1.1.0 version of the AI and due to recent changes in it,
+NOTE: This AI uses the 1.1 version of the API and due to recent changes in it,
-      you now need at least r20563 for this AI to work properly
+	you now need OpenTTD r20563 or later for this AI to work properly

 All code is released under GPL v2, as I have nicked a lot of code from others whose license is also GPL v2!